 There is no fancy retrieve when it comes to Albies.
 Get the fly into the frothing mass of fish and strip the fly back fast.
 A lot of anglers swear by the double handed retrieve which is certainly effective, but I don’t think it is critical.
 If the fish like what you have tied on they will hit it regardless of the retrieve.
-I would say that as long as you keep that fly moving as fast as you can, you are in good shape (that being said, I have had fish hit the fly at a dead stop when I was letting the fly sink).
+I would say that as long as you keep that fly moving as fast as you can, you are in good shape.
+That being said, I have had fish hit the fly at a dead stop when I was letting the fly sink.

 A few more miscellaneous tips about your approach.
 There are places where it is more of a “run and gun” fishery and others that are not.
 The Western Sound for example, is a fishery where the fish are a bit sparser and tend to move quite a bit versus setting up on a particular location.
 So, in the Western Sound you want to get right up on the fish, stop about 50 to 70 feet away and immediately kill the engines.
 Once the boat stops then make the cast.
-If you make the mistake of getting too close you will put the fish down (it seems like a lot of anglers have a tendency to get too close and put the fish down).
+If you make the mistake of getting too close you will put the fish down.
+It seems like a lot of anglers have a tendency to get too close and put the fish down.
 This happens quite a bit when there are a lot of boats on one school of fish.
 It can get crazy.
 “Albie fever” takes hold and people fly into the middle of the school.
 Doing this will only ruin everyone's chances, including yours.
 The best approach it to move above the fish, kill the engines and drift silently into the school.
 Or let them come to you.
 But regardless, you do not want to get too close.
 50 feet is about as close as you should get under power (with the occasional exception).
 Once you are in position with the engines off they will often come right to you.

 Now in Montauk on the Lighthouse, running and gunning is simply not acceptable.
 If you are new to the scene, sit back a watch for a bit.
-The locals will motor upcurrent, drift down to the light with the engines on but out of gear for safty) and allow the fish to come to them.
+The locals will motor upcurrent, drift down to the light (with the engines on but out of gear for safty) and allow the fish to come to them.
 Some drifts will have you covered up and others will be a bust.
 At the end of the drift, the boats will swing wide of the action and stack back in the upcurrent queue to begin another drift down.
 This process is repeated for the entirety of the tide.
 With the number of boats on the lighthouse (especially on nice days or weekends) this is the only way to safely fish.
 It also keeps the fish up and happy.
-Away from the Lighthouse it is a more “run and gun” situation but remember that being cautious in how you approach fish makes a big difference.
+Away from the Lighthouse it is a more “run and gun” situation, but remember that being cautious in how you approach fish makes a big difference.
 Also keep an eye on other boats and be safe out there.
 If everyone plays nice, the fish will stay up.
 All it takes is one guy who flies into the school to ruin it for everyone.
 Don't be that guy.
 There are plenty of fish around.
 Approaching these fish cautiously and being mindful of other boats increases your odd of success exponentially.

 In terms of casting, only get as close to fish as you need to make the cast.
 If that is closer than 50 feet, practice your casting.
 I can’t stress that enough.
 And if another boat is on a school first, give them space.
 They have priority and running in like a banshee is poor etiquette.
 It will put those fish down and ruin both of your chances.
 Creep in slow and keep those fish up.
 There are plenty of Albies out there.
 Finding your own school is the best way to have spectacular fishing.
 Especially out East, there will be plenty of fish in a lot of different spots.

 In Long Island Sound, an East or West wind will also increase turbidity.
 False Albacore are very visual feeders, relying solely on their eyesight as they attack bait.
-The bait that they are focused on in the Fall is quite small and when the water gets turbid, they just can’t see it.
-Especially if it is down deep and spread out.
-Fishing really shuts down in the Sound during these conditions though this seems to be less of a problem out East (the water tends to not get nearly as turbid and the fish can still see and corral the bait).
-So, for that reason, if the conditions are marginal, it is best to head East.
-Niantic, Watch Hill, Montauk, anything out there.
+The bait that they are focused on in the Fall is quite small and when the water gets turbid, they just can’t see it - especially if it is down deep and spread out.
+Fishing really shuts down in the Sound during these conditions though this seems to be less of a problem out East (the water tends to not get nearly as turbid, so the fish can still see and corral the bait).
+For that reason, if the conditions are marginal, it is best to head East - Niantic, Watch Hill, Montauk, anything out there.
 You have a much better shot at finding happy feeding fish than you would in the Sound.
 If we have a maximum gust of 8 knots or less then wind direction is not as critical.
 If the wind is sustained at 8 knots or better then it’s time to head East.
 A South or, even better, a North wind at 4 knots is ideal.
 A slight breeze will keep an unconfused chop on the water and make it a bit easier to creep in on the fish.
 Even if the wind speed picks up, the wind direction will not oppose any tides keeping it relatively calm out there.
 This will also be conducive for rips to form, bait to ball up, and fish to see the bait by keeping the turbidity down.
 All of this adds up to great fishing.
 Not to mention it will be much easier to spot fish at a distance.
 So, keep all of this in mind.
-East and West is bad when it greater than 8 knots.
-North and South is Ideal.
+East and West winds are bad when they are greater than 8 knots.
+North and South winds are ideal.
 And head to Easterly locations when it is marginal.
 Paying attention to weather will greatly improve your chances of success.